 The Brief History of Shiraz and Its Connection to Australian and French Wineries

-Australians are familiar with the Shiraz wine, which is named in other parts of the world, especially in Rhone Valley, France, as Syrah.
+Australians are familiar with Shiraz wine, which is also called Syrah in other parts of the world, especially in Rhone Valley, France.
 What is the connection between the two names when it comes to wine history?
-This is a question that most historians have tried to address, especially due to the fact that this entails two different names but the same grapes.
+This is a question that most historians have tried to address, especially due to the fact that this entails two different names for the same grape.

-It is believed that in the 13th Century, during the crusades, a knight from France named Gaspard de Sterimberg made a discovery of grapes from Shiraz in Persia, which he then took to plant back home in Rhone Valley.
+It is believed that in the 13th Century, during the Crusades, a French knight named Gaspard de Sterimberg discovered Shiraz grapes in Persia.
+He brought some cuttings of the vine when he returned to his home in Rhone Valley.
 However, this legend has been disproved by scientific discovery, which indicated that Shiraz is a native vine of the Rhone Valley and not Persia.

-Syrah accounts for the majority of wines coming from northern Rhone Valley, with the most popular Syrah appellations found in the northern part of the Rhone Valley, including Côte-Rôtie and Hermitage.
+Syrah accounts for the majority of red wines coming from the Northern Rhone Valley, including regions like Côte-Rôtie, Saint Joseph, and Hermitage.
 France and Australia are the two nations that seem to be obsessed with this grape.
 Almost 40% of the red vines cultivated in Australia are Shiraz, making it an important part of the country’s wine industry.
-France has fewer red wines but is still ahead of other countries.
+France has a lower percentage of Syrah vines, but is still ahead of other countries.

-It is believed that Shiraz was first introduced to Australia in 1832 when James Busby took the first cut.
-The cuts were initially named “scyras” which is associated with the Northern Rhone Valley variety.
+It is believed that Shiraz was first introduced to Australia in 1832 when James Busby brought the first cutting.
+The cuttings were initially named “scyras” which is associated with the Northern Rhone Valley variety.

-Recent scientific studies have proven that the Shiraz variety is a crossbreed of two other varieties, Dureza from the northern Ardeche region of the Rhone Valley and Mondeusa Blanche from the Savoie region.
-We can therefore conclude that the Australian Shiraz wine variety has its roots in France.
-The other divergences of the Shiraz branch are Grosse Syrah and Petite Sirah.
-The difference between the two varieties is the berry size.
+Recent scientific studies have proven that the Shiraz or Syrah variety is a crossbreed of two other varieties, Dureza from the Northern Ardeche region of the Rhone Valley and Mondeusa Blanche from the Savoie region.

-Petite Sirah (where ‘y’ is replaced by ‘I’) is a different grape.
-In 1880, Dr. Durif in France developed a mildew-resistant variety, which he planted in America and he incorrectly labeled it Syrah.
-In the late 1890s, a large number of grapes were wiped out by Phylloxera and it was until the 1970s that the name Syrah given wrongly to the California variety was replaced with Sirah.
+Petite Sirah (where ‘y’ is replaced by ‘I’) is a completely different grape.
+In 1880, Dr. Durif in France developed a mildew-resistant grape variety, which he planted in America and incorrectly labeled as Syrah.
+It was until the 1970s that people realized many grape vines they thought were Syrah were actually Petite Sirah.

-The Australian Shiraz is commonly produced in two different ways including the lighter fruiter drink-now styles with lots of raspberry and blackberry and the big, rich, full, tannin-laden wines.
-It is common for one to find Grenache in with some of the nastier and cheaper ones to add flavors.
-In Hunter Valley, the Shiraz produced there has a trademark ‘sweaty saddle’ while wines with more herbaceous and peppery styles and tannin and fruit aromas are produced in Barossa Valley.
+The Australian Shiraz is commonly produced in two different styles; one is a lighter, fruiter younger-drinking style and the other is a big, rich, full, tannin-laden style.
+It is common for winemakers to blend Grenache with Shiraz in both of these styles.
+In Hunter Valley the Shiraz has a trademark ‘sweaty saddle’ aroma, while wines Shiraz from Barossa Valley have more herbal and pepper notes.

-He was a trailblazer in the use of refrigeration to control the rate of fermentation and thus the extraction of flavor from grapes, as well as the use of new oak barrels to store and mature wines.
+Max Schubert was a trailblazer in the use of refrigeration to control the rate of fermentation and thus the extraction of flavor from grapes.
+He also used new oak barrels to store and mature wines.
 Both of these practices are now commonplace for premium red wines, but they were revolutionary at the time.